Do You Know The 4 Key Differences Between Progesterone and Progestins?

 A major study by the University of Oxford found that all forms of hormonal contraceptives increase a woman’s risk by up to a third.

-Researchers analysed data from more than 27,000 women: a third of whom developed breast cancer between ages of 20 and 49, and two-thirds who didn’t and did not look at the synthetic progestins/progestogens in HRT.
+Researchers analysed data from more than 27,000 women: a third of whom developed breast cancer between ages of 20 and 49, and two-thirds who didn’t but they did not look at the synthetic progestins/progestogens in HRT.

-The consensus from Cancer experts is this increases the risk only slightly, but if you have a family history of breast cancer it is worth considering other forms of contraception.
+The consensus from Cancer experts is this increases the risk only slightly, but if you have a family history of breast cancer it is worth considering other forms of contraception such as the non hormonal copper coil.

 Why does it matter?

-There is an assumption in the media – and often by doctors themselves – that they are interchangeable and mean the same thing.
+There is an assumption in the media – and often by doctors themselves – that they are interchangeable and mean the same thing – and seem to believe that it does not matter which one you use.

 Dame Dr Shirley Bond recommended and used bioidentical hormones herself for many years and has commented: